JDhruv14/TravelWeb/README.md

-# ReadySetGo 🌍✈️
+# JetSetGo 🌍✈️

 ## Overview

-Welcome to ReadySetGo—a dynamic and fully responsive travel website template developed by HexaBits for the SparkTheSummer Hackathon.
-This template is crafted with HTML and CSS to provide a sleek, modern, and user-friendly interface for showcasing travel destinations, tours, and related services.
+Welcome to JetSetGo—a dynamic and fully responsive travel website template developed by HexaBits for the SparkTheSummer Hackathon.
+This website is crafted with HTML and CSS to provide a sleek, modern, and user-friendly interface for showcasing travel destinations, tours, and related services.

 ## Features ✨